Whyzanet/WhyzaGC/README.md

 ![FeatherHuzzahESP8266pinout](https://user-images.githubusercontent.com/109115488/183532848-67e19153-23b0-45d9-b821-0f4a29993b36.png)

 Adafruit Feather Huzzah ESP32 v2 pinout.
 ADC2 is used by WiFi if enabled and not available for IO.
-Pin 32 is also not available as it is used by the ABC buttons on the screen.
+Pin 32 is also not available as it is used by the ABC buttons on the OLED screen feather.

 ![FeatherHuzzahESP32pinout](https://user-images.githubusercontent.com/109115488/183532850-095e769c-4976-42ac-ab86-83e7bfbfaed9.png)